Using Probiotics for Bone and Joint Health in Menopause

 Hormone Replacement Therapy (HRT) used to be a very common treatment that healthcare professionals suggested to women who suffer from symptoms of menopause.
 And HRT could indeed improve vaginal health, relieve insomnia, hot flashes, mood swings, and other symptoms.
 But, it is not a common procedure for increasing bone density and bone strength.

 The thing is, your bones need extra care when you get older, many years into menopause.
 But the effects of HRT only work during the time you are taking it, so once your other symptoms are gone, your bones will lose that protection as well.
-Apart from that, HRT comes with several risks which women would rather avoid, such as the increased risk of stroke and breast cancer.
-That is why natural ways to support your bone and joint health may be useful.
+It's best to consult a doctor regarding the pros and cons of HRT and whether or not it's right for you.

 Alternative Remedies for Joint Health Support